CodelyTV/scala-basic-skeleton/doc/lessons/2-values-variables-lazy.md

 ## Lazy immutable values

-Take into account, that the assignments could be as complex as we want to.
-That is, we can also use the block construction in order to define a value:
+Take into account that the assignments could be as complex as we want to.
+That is, we can also use the block construction in order to define a value since blocks always return the last statement on it:
 ```scala
 lazy val lazyMessage = {
   println("We're inside the lazyMessage definition")